Danger Level: 2/5

 Where do pantry moths come from?

-Most infestations start with moths already present in purchased products—eggs or larvae in grains, flour, cereals, dried fruit, pet food, or bird seed.
+Most infestations start with moths already present in purchased products.
+Eggs or larvae hitch a ride in grains, flour, cereals, dried fruit, pet food, or bird seed.
 They rarely enter homes from outside.

 How do I get rid of pantry moths completely?